 I look at beer options and order up a flight of five.
 At this point, I am just waiting for that switch from great Portland breweries to average Portland breweries.
 Luckily for me, Culmination Brewing is still in the great category.
 The Phaedrus IPA is a hoppy delight with mango and navel orange in the nose.
 There is a grassy and herbal note to the aroma as well which makes it a thought-provoking beer.
 The Kölsch is a nice combo of Golden Graham cereal malt and citrusy hop notes.
 It drinks clean and refreshing.
 The Culmination Pilsner is of the Czech variety and has the requisite sweetness from the honey in the malt.
 There is a nice lemony aroma in the start and it finishes crisp with just a hint of bite.
 The Rauch Helles is not as smoky, but more along the lines of a cured meat that comes off as leathery.
 It is extremely delicious and finishes with a caramel note.
 The Dubbel has some wonderful raisin and plum notes in it and finishes dry, which is the hallmark of this style done right.

 The beers are fantastic here and the slight buzz of conversation all help me reflect on where I have been and what I have yet to do.
 I am left with only a handful of days to soak in the wonderment of this fantastic beer city.
 I continue to be amazed at how high the quality of the beer is in this town.
-So far, this beercation has been full of sensational beer and I cannot wait to see what the next few stops will bring.
+So far, this beercation has been full of sensational beer and I cannot wait to see what Part 12 will bring.
 Prost!

 Want to hear a detailed account of my Oregon Beercation to Beervana?
 Check out the podcast link below.
 Eric and I break down our travels and attempt to see where Oregon fits into our other beercation venues.